unfold/heroku-buildpack-pnpm/README.md

 # PNPM compatible Buildpack for Heroku and Node.js

 This is an unofficial buildpack for the official [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Node.js apps.
-This version was forked from https://github.com/unfold/heroku-buildpack-pnpm to fix issues with `devDependencies` when building Typescript projects.

 It supports pnpm in addition to yarn/npm.
 As long as the root of your project contains a `pnpm-lock.yaml` file, PNPM will be used to install all dependencies.

 ## Documentation

 This will run a regular `pnpm install` in the Heroku environment.
-It temporarily overrides the NODE_ENV variable during this step so it will install the `devDependencies`, and then it runs `pnpm prune --prod` during the prune step to remove the `devDependencies`.
+It will install `devDependencies` initially, regardless of the NODE_ENV setting, and then runs `pnpm prune --prod` during the prune step to remove the `devDependencies`.

 The pnpm store will automatically be cached, you do not need to specify additional cache directories manually.